matwilso/matwilso.github.io/_posts/robot-future.md

 Robotics simulators should be mainly [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35) systems, not 1.0.
 To build traditional simulators, humans have spent years of domain specific effort, studying the physical world, distilling our knowledge into core principles and equations, and implementing these equations in computer programs.
 In the end, after a massive “real2sim2real” loop, at extreme cost in human science and engineering effort, we can train RL policies that operate in the real world.
 Ultimately, a learned simulator is a better version of this human-based loop, where the feedback loops are quicker and the neural networks are better at dealing with the high-dimensionality (sys-id and dynamics) necessary to simulate the real world.
 Once learning is in place, learned simulators will require much less effort per incremental advance in performance.
-They’ll just consume data and compute and grow stronger.
+They’ll just consume data & compute and grow stronger.

 (Also, they'll be way easier to use.
 For a more detailed discussion of learned simulators and the framing they provide, see my [dedicated post](/learned-sims) on this.)